Whitsun: Etymology

 The name is a contraction of "White Sunday", attested in "the Holy Ghost, whom thou didst send on Whit-sunday" in the Old English homilies, and parallel to the mention of hwitmonedei in the early 13th-century Ancrene Riwle.
 Walter William Skeat noted that the Anglo-Saxon word also appears in Icelandic hvitasunnu-dagr, but that in English the feast was called Pentecoste until after the Norman Conquest, when white (hwitte) began to be confused with wit or understanding.
 According to one interpretation, the name derives from the white garments worn by catechumens, those expecting to be baptised on that Sunday.
 Moreover, in England white vestments, rather than the more usual red, were traditional for the day and its octave.
 A different tradition is that of the young women of the parish all coming to church or chapel in new white dresses on that day.
 However, Augustinian canon John Mirk (c.
 1382–1414), of Lilleshall Abbey, Shropshire, had another interpretation:

-Goode men and woymen, as ȝe knowen wele all, þys day ys called Whitsonday, for bycause þat þe Holy Gost as þys day broȝt wyt and wysdome ynto all Cristes dyscyples.
+Goode men and woymen, as ȝe knowen wele all, þys day ys called Whitsonday, for bycause þat þe Holy Gost as þys day broȝt wyt and wysdome ynto all Cristes dyscyples. ['Good men and women, as you all well know, this day is called Whitsunday, because the Holy Ghost on this day brought wit and wisdom to all Christ's disciples.']

 Thus, he thought the root of the word was "wit" (formerly spelt "wyt" or "wytte") and Pentecost was so-called to signify the outpouring of the wisdom of the Holy Ghost on Christ's disciples.

 The following day is Whit Monday, a name coined to supersede the form Monday in Whitsun-week used by John Wycliffe and others.
 The week following Whit Sunday is known as "Whitsuntide" or "Whit week".